Denden4096/correctiontape/packages/periodic-table/README.md

 ## Can I use it for XXX?

 Probably yes.
 I think most of the time it will be fine.
-If you are concerned, contact me at `contact@correctiontape.me`.
+If you are concerned, contact me at `hello@correctiontape.me`.

 ## What is this really about?